Leopold Copeland Parker Cowper: Career

+Civil War, Restored Government and Lieutenant Governor

+During the American Civil War, Union forces took control of Norfolk in May 1862, and in the summer of 1863 he became involved in a conflict between the local civilian government and military officials concerning relief for destitute families.
+Cowper served as President of the Virginia Senate that met at Alexandria, Virginia.
+After the Confederacy surrendered, but before Virginia adopted a new state constitution outlawing slavery, Cowper served as President of the Virginia Senate.

-In May 1863 Cowper was selected as candidate for lieutenant governor of the Restored government to replace a candidate from Berkeley County who had withdrawn.
+In May 1863, the Restored Government in Alexandria selected Cowper as candidate for lieutenant governor of the Restored government to replace a candidate from Berkeley County who had withdrawn.
 Although the candidates for governor and attorney general were unopposed, Cowper was challenged by Gilbert S. Miner, whom he defeated in the election held on May 28, 1863.
 Although Cowper was not slated to assume his new office until January 1864, Governor Francis Harrison Pierpont appointed him lieutenant governor on November 17, 1863, after the sitting lieutenant governor, Daniel Polsley, resigned.
 As lieutenant governor, Cowper presided over a state senate that consisted at full strength of six members, representing the districts of Accomack and Northampton Counties, Alexandria and Fairfax Counties, Elizabeth City County and the city of Hampton, Loudoun County, the city of Norfolk, and Norfolk and Princess Anne Counties.

 Later life

-Cowper died in 1875 and was buried at Macclesfield, his family's estate at Smithfield in Isle of Wight County.
+Cowper died on July 17, 1875 and was buried at Macclesfield, his family's estate at Smithfield in Isle of Wight County.